 - b) All Zoning By-law Amendment applications within WESTON 7 shall only be approved by the City with a Holding (H) Provision.
-The requirements for the removal of the Holding (H) Provision shall include: - i.
-A capacity allocation for infrastructure (water, wastewater, stormwater and transportation systems) is approved by Council; - ii.
+The requirements for the removal of the Holding (H) Provision shall include: - A capacity allocation for infrastructure (water, wastewater, stormwater and transportation systems) is approved by Council.
+Where established, a capacity allocation for infrastructure shall be in accordance with the Merit-Based Capacity Allocation Program;

+- ii.
 The applicant/owner has, to the satisfaction of the City and, where appropriate, the Region, entered into: - > All agreements including a Site Plan Agreement, a Development Agreement, Front-Ending Agreement and any other appropriate agreements to ensure the provision of the identified and required elements and improvements identified in this Plan, including infrastructure systems improvements (water, wastewater, stormwater and transportation systems), the delivery of public service facilities and the delivery of the integrated Pedestrian Realm and Active Transportation Networks; and - > An Agreement with the Landowner's Group that ensures that all proponents of development equitably share of the cost of required infrastructure systems improvements (water, wastewater, stormwater and transportation systems) for WESTON 7, based on the recommendations of the City-Wide Integrated Urban Water Master Plan Environmental Assessment (2024) and the City's WESTON 7 Transportation Master Plan (2024).